Making Milk Raw Again

 The nutritional bottom line is that pasteurization and homogenization destroy nutrients and proteins, make healthy fats rancid, and cause free radicals to form in the body.
 They denature milk by altering its chemical structure.

 Yikes.
-So, if this process destroys nutrients and proteins in milk…what is there to drink?
-Ah…that explains the synthetic nutrients being added back into the milk after this process is over.
-Oye…that doesn’t sound great, either.
+So, if this process destroys nutrients and proteins in milk, what is there left to drink?
+Ah, that explains the need to add synthetic nutrients back into the milk after this process is over.
+That doesn’t sound great, either.
 Does it?

 What Makes Raw Milk Better

 Typically, when you find a source for raw milk, you’re going to come across a small, local dairy that cares deeply about their products and the way they are treating their animals.
-These farmers usually hold a high education on what their animals are being fed, how they are bred, what breed they are, and how their carbon footprint effects the earth and our livelihood.
-Most of these farmers even take a huge dip in income a couple of months throughout the year to give their cows a break from milking, as our producer in Northern California did year after year.
-This is a bummer for those that consume milk regularly, but the benefits far outweigh the disappointment of missing out for a couple of months.
+These farmers usually hold a high education on what their animals are being fed, how they are bred, what breed they are, and how their carbon footprint effects the earth and our livelihood as a larger picture of the community they serve.
+Some of these farmers even take a huge dip in income a couple of months throughout the year to give their cows a break from milking, as our producer in Northern California did year after year.
+They also take a huge dip in income due to the fact that keeping a healthy herd means keeping their head count lower than the commercial dairies do.
 Sounds like a much better situation for both cows and our environment, right?

 It really is nature’s perfect food…

 Another fun fact, raw milk never goes bad, y’all!
-If you consume store-bought conventional milk past it’s expiration date, it will not only taste terrible, but could make you very, very sick.
+If you consume store-bought conventional milk past it’s expiration date, it will not only taste terrible, but could make you very sick.
 It becomes completely useless and an absolute waste beyond expiration.
 Raw milk, however, is much different.
 It sours, absolutely, but when it sours it isn’t suddenly useless.
-You can use it in baking and cooking if the taste becomes unsettling, and you can also separate it into whey and curds by leaving it on the counter.
+You can continue making use of it in baking and cooking as it sours, and you can also separate it into whey and curds by leaving it on the counter.
 What can you do with whey?
-Ferment just about anything (my personal favorite is homemade mayonnaise)!
+Ferment just about anything like my personal favorite, homemade mayonnaise (recipe coming soon)!

 Not Just Milk!

 But wait, there's more!
 Beloved cheese, oh how I love thee.
 One of the huge disappointments of “becoming lactose-intolerant” was when I had to struggle with consuming cheese.
 When we made the switch after learning about the truth about raw milk, it wasn’t long before the switch to primarily raw cheese became imminent and permanent as well.
-Raw cheese is readily available where I am in grocery stores, but it is so expensive.
-I was very grateful when I discovered that Azure Standard had really great, affordable options in the raw cheese department.
+Raw cheese is available here in Texas in most grocery stores, but it can be so expensive.
+I was very grateful when I discovered Sierra Nevada Cheese Company raw cheese and cultured butter options.

-The cheese I purchase most often from Azure comes in many size options, of which I always go with the 5lb blocks that come in a two-pack.
-I used to split this with someone local to me (they take one block, I take the other) and I’ve been doing this for years and years now.
+Our family of six loves cheese, and we always go with the 5lb blocks to get the biggest bang for our buck.
 Sometimes one 5lb block lasts us through one month, other times up to two.
 It lasts a long time and if we had to stretch it out for some reason, it shreds beautifully in a food processor and freezes and thaws like new!
 I do NOT recommend freezing as a whole block.
 It becomes very crumbly to slice or attempt to grate after it freezes.

 How to Source Raw Milk

-RealMilk.com is my favorite resource for sourcing raw dairy all over the United States.
-They have this Real Milk Finder available that allows you to lookup the closest source.
+For those not local, RealMilk.com is my favorite resource for sourcing raw dairy all over the United States.
+This Real Milk Finder allows you to lookup the closest source.
 In some states, it’s a lot easier to find raw milk because of different laws being passed.
 In California, you can go to a grocery store like Sprouts or Nugget and find it readily available on the shelf.
-However, in places like where I am in Texas, it’s only legal to make your purchase directly from the farmer themselves.
-There are some loopholes in most states.
-Contact (and get to know) your local farmer to find a source.
+However, in places like where I am in Texas, it’s much harder to get your hands on it.
+We exist here at Nourished Market to help bridge that gap.

-If you’re local to us in Houston, Texas area, then please visit this link to learn more about getting on our waitlist to become a member to pickup regularly.
+If you’re local to us in Houston, Texas area, then please visit this link to learn more about becoming a milk member to gain access to home delivery of this perfect food.

 The Bottom Line About Raw Milk